mvolkanatalay/DEEPScreenWithTest/README.md

 ```
 python main_test.py --targetid CHEMBL210 --modelfile DEEPScreen/trained_models/my_chembl210_training/CHEMBL210_best_val-CHEMBL210-CNNModel1-256-128-0.01-64-0.25-100-my_chembl210_training-state_dict.pth --testfile CHEMBL210_compounds.tsv
 ```

+Here is the explanation of parameters.
+`--targetid` target to be trained
+`--modelfile`  trained model
+`--testfile`   compounds/drugs to be tested

 The file containing the compounds/drugs to be tested should be placed under ***test_files*** directory and its format is as follows.
 A line starts with `targetid_act` (or `targetid_inact`) then, followed by a tab delimiter and a list of ChEMBL identifiers of active (inactive) compounds, separated by a comma.
 If no activity information is known *a priori*, user can insert the compounds in any of the two lists (in this case the user should ignore the performance evaluation scores).